k2s/sysadmin/merlinux.eu/README.md

 $ sudo apt install certbot python-certbot-nginx
 $ sudo certbot --nginx
 ```
-Enter Email Adress and your domain e.g. example.org
+Enter Email Adress and your domain e.g. merlinux.eu

-Also enter let Certbot redirect all traffic over https.
+Also let Certbot redirect all traffic over https.
 By using the `certbot --nginx` option, Certbox will also setup a cronjob, which will take care of renewal.
 You should now be able to access your domain in the browser with TLS.

 Then we can prepare the webserver for the use of mailadm, by adding the following routes to our nginx config, in the SSL server block.
 ```